jaycelmarie/Rich-Web-App/C20372876-lab-3/readme.md

 API requests.
 In your opinion, what are the benefits to using a streams library for networking over, say, promises?
 And what do you think are the downsides?

-RxJS libraries are particularly useful in handling asynchonous network responses to API requests.
+RxJS libraries are particularly useful in handling asynchronous network responses to API requests.

 - Import RxJS and create observables - an observable represents a stream of data over time.
 - Apply operators like filter, map etc. to transform or combine observables.